richien/casting-agency/backend/docs/APIDOCS.md

 ```

 - General
+    - Updates the supplied fields for the actor object with the given ID.
     - Takes a json object containing any of the fields; name, age and gender in the request body.
     - Returns an actor object and a success value of true.